bisqwit/TinyDeflate/README.md

 // These are the same as the first six,
 // but instead of an input functor, they use an input iterator.
+// An input iterator is dereferenced and read at most once (per byte), and then incremented.

 template<typename InputIterator, typename OutputFunctor>
 int Deflate(InputIterator&& input, OutputFunctor&& output); // (2) (7) (9)